Canon 200D vs 300D

 - More modern: Reflects 13 years and 10 months of technical progress since the 300D launch.

-Reasons to prefer the Canon EOS 300D:
+Arguments in favor of the Canon EOS 300D:

 - More heavily discounted: Has been around for much longer (launched in August 2003).